 STEP 1: Written applications

 Applications received in time and fulfilling the application requirements are evaluated by an external evaluation panel.
 The evaluation of the applications is based on the following criteria:

 STEP 2: Critical Thinking Performance task

 Top candidates are selected based on external evaluator scores.
-Top candidates are invited to to a performance task in mid October 2022.
+Top candidates are invited to to a performance task on 17.10. from 12:00-15:00.
 Performance task evaluates problem solving, writing coherence, and ethical reasoning of the candidates.
 Students are given written materials (in English) and 90 minutes to prepare a 1-2 page essay based on the materials (in English).
 Materials cannot be read in advance.

 Final score would be formed based on EP panel evaluations of written applications and the scores from the performance task.

 Decisions will be expected by the end of November 2022.

 Further information can be requested by writing to phd-positions(at)helsinki.fi